a10networks/PrometheusExporter/README.md

 - Custom exporter is a python script/container which:
 - Invokes ACOS axAPIs to fetch the stats fields.
 - Exposes the queried stats in the form of Prometheus metrics.
 - It follows the principle of URL intercepting.
 The URLs need to be specified in the Prometheus server’s configuration file.
-The specified axAPI is invoked as per the url name.
+The specified axAPI is invoked as per the URL name.
 - Exporter creates a Gauge metrics for each stats field and exposes the same on the port 9734

 Sample config.yml snippet: